hantsy/spring-reactive-sample/README.md

 I appreciate all contribution from the community, not limited to reporting bugs, filing an issue, etc.

-Specials thanks for Jetbrain's support by  contributing an  open-source license.
+Specials thanks for Jetbrains's support by  contributing an  open-source license.

 [<img src="./jetbrains.png" height="250px" width="250px"/>](https://www.jetbrains.com/?from=spring-reactive-sample)